deffib_recursive(n):returnfib_recursive(n -1)+fib_recursive(n -2)if n >1else ndeffib_iterative(n): a, b =0,1for _ inrange(n): a, b = b, a + breturn a

 (z2−z+1)(2z−1)=0.

 The other two complex roots are z2,3=21±i23.
-Using the same transformation as in Exercise 2.31, we can write down the general solution as
+Using the same transformation as in the previous exercise, we can write down the general solution as

 an=c0(21)n+c1cos(3nπ)+c2sin(3nπ).